Walker King: Life

 In his clerical career, he was prebendary of Peterborough, 1794, canon of Wells, 1796, prebendary of Canterbury, 1803, and prebendary of Westminster, 1827.
 He was Bishop of Rochester from 1809.
+He and Henry Bathurst, Bishop of Norwich were the only two bishops to support Catholic emancipation.
 He died on 22 February 1827.

 Works

 King served as the main editor for the later volumes of Burke's Works.
 The edition he prepared with Laurence was in eight volumes, appearing 1792 to 1827.

 Family

 King married Sarah, daughter of Edward Dawson.
 His son the Ven Walker King was archdeacon of Rochester and father of Edward King.
 Walker's great-grandson, Reverend Robert Stuart King, once played football for the English national side.